 Dr Orly Maya Stern is a researcher, consultant and human rights lawyer from South Africa.
 She is an authority on gender issues, human rights, rule of law and security, particularly in countries affected by conflict and instability.
-Over the past decade she has worked and conducted research in numerous countries including Iraq, South Sudan, Central African Republic, Sierra Leone, Jordan, Uganda, Kenya and South Africa.
+Over the past decade she has worked and conducted research in numerous countries including Iraq, South Sudan, Nigeria, Central African Republic, Sierra Leone, Jordan, Uganda, Kenya and South Africa.

 Research + Writing

 Orly conducts rigorous, in-depth field research in some of the world’s most embattled environments.
 She has led research projects and designed methodologies and research tools for various humanitarian organisations, research institutions and NGOs.
 She has published extensively – from articles, reports and desk reviews, to a co-edited book documenting the lives of women in South Sudan.
 Her next book, which conducts a feminist critique of the laws of war, is due for release in early 2018.

 Orly works as a consultant to humanitarian organisations, NGOs and other development entities.
 This work includes everything from the development of strategies and standard operating procedures for programmes, to evaluations and assessments, to the writing of policy documents and guidance, as clients require.